 Think about that.

-this time we're gonna look at the burdened voter.
+this time I want to look at the burdened voter.

-- makes a decision about whether to vote based on
+makes a decision on whether to vote based on

 He doesn't live in a place where one comes to him.